ashishnangia/AI_DownloadOrganizer/README.md

 After launching the app, look for the folder icon (📂) in your macOS menu bar.
 Click it to access the preferences or quit the application.

+### Preferences
+- **Rename Files with AI Keywords**: Enable/disable automatic file renaming
+- **Organize Files in Folders**: Enable/disable sorting files into category folders
+- **File Types to Process**: Choose which file types the app should monitor and organize

 ## Requirements
 - macOS 10.13 or later